 Using the table

-Star ratings and customer scores are based on an online survey of 2,000 UK parents in July 2016, who were asked to rate the nappy brands they use currently and have used in the last year.
+Star ratings and customer scores are based on an online survey of 3,445 UK parents in February 2018, who were asked to rate the nappy brands they use currently and have used in the past year.
 Customer score is calculated using a combination of overall satisfaction and how likely members are to recommend the brand to a friend.

 Top nappy brands: how parents rate them

-'These nappies are head and shoulders above all other brands we have tried, both in terms quality and price.'
+- 'These nappies are head and shoulders above all other brands we have tried, both in terms of quality and price.'

 Pampers nappies – finding the cheapest deal

-Pampers is the best-known nappy brand in the UK, but it's also more expensive than own brands.
-That's why we've tracked the price of a 50-pack of Pampers Baby Dry Size 3 Midi nappies over the course of a year to see where was selling them cheapest (even with multibuy offers in place).
+Pampers is the best-known nappy brand in the UK, but it can also work out more expensive than supermarket or chemist own-brands.
+To help save you cash, we've tracked the price of a 44-pack of Pampers Baby Dry Size 4 maxi (8-16kg) nappies over the course of a year to see where was selling them cheapest (even with multibuy offers in place).

-Find out which is the best store to get cheap Pampers nappies, where you could save just over £16.
-To help you save even more as a new parent, we've also rounded up the cheapest places to buy baby wipes.
+Find out which is the best store to get cheap Pampers nappies, where you could save more than £32 per month if you shop around.

 Tips to cut the cost of disposable nappies